2019 Ambon earthquake: Damage

 In Tulehu, a floating market collapsed onto the sea due to the shaking.
-Patients in Tulehu Hospital were evacuated to Darussalam University due to the damages in the hospital.
-In Central Maluku Regency, the main hospital, dr. H. Ishak Umarella Regional Hospital, suffered significant damages.
+Patients in Tulehu Hospital were evacuated to Darussalam University due to the damage in the hospital.
+In Central Maluku Regency, the main hospital, dr. H. Ishak Umarella Regional Hospital, suffered significant damage.
 Fearing that the hospital might collapse, emergency tents were set up outside of the hospital, with patients treated outside.
 Hundreds of houses were severely damaged in Central Maluku Regency.
-At least 4 villages reported moderate to heavy damages to many homes and structures in the villages.
+At least 4 villages reported moderate to heavy damage to many homes and structures in the villages.

 Soil liquefaction was reported in a village in Ambon, with mud and "coral" spewing out from the ground.
 There were also reports on multiple sand boil in the village.
 Rockfalls and landslides were also reported in the region.
 At least one person was killed after a landslide struck an elementary school in Ambon.
 Another 8 people were killed after a mine collapse onto miners in Ambon.

 Ambon's local disaster mitigation agency reported 25,000 people in temporary shelters following the earthquake, with 224 houses reported damaged.
 On 3 October, the figure rose to 6,000 damaged houses, of which nearly 2,000 were severely damaged or destroyed.
 Further examination revealed that more than 6,700 structures across the region were damaged or destroyed in the quake.
 Preliminary report showed that a total of 21 schools were damaged in Ambon.
 As of 9 October, at least 172 schools and campus were damaged, most of which reportedly suffered moderate damage.